Rounge-lab/GENOMICON-Seq/README.md

 - In WES users control the matching length between the probe and simulated fragments that influences the selection of fragments for sequencing.
 In addition, a simplified PCR mimics the short indexing PCR excluding the polymerase error rate.
 D. control the sequencing process, by specifying the number of reads that will be produced, and whether the fragment length will impact their probability of being sequenced (shorter fragment - higher probability of being sequenced).
 We modified the InSilicoSeq (1.6.0) tool enabling it to produce the reads from generated fragments but preserving its ability to simulate the sequencing error of different Illumina instruments.

-The main output from each simulation are the generated FASTQ.GZ files, and overview of the muations and their frequencies after the sample generation and after the simulated library preparation processes.
+The main output from each simulation are the generated FASTQ.GZ files, and overview of the mutations and their frequencies after the sample generation and after the simulated library preparation processes.

-Here we will show how to set up and run the simulations, briefly inroduce the paramters, main input and main outputs.
+Here we will show how to set up and run the simulations, briefly introduce the parameters, main inputs and main outputs.
 However, for a more detailed explanation about the design and theoretical background please see the full GENOMICON-Seq manual.

 ## Quick set-up